Parsl/parslguts/monitoring.rst

 https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/monitoring/db_manager.py#L132

-.. warning:: and the schema is defined again at https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/monitoring/visualization/models.py#L12 -- see issue https://github.com/Parsl/parsl/issues/2266
+.. warning:: The schema is defined a second time in `parsl/monitoring/visualization/models.py line 12 onwards <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/monitoring/visualization/models.py#L12>`_.
+See `issue #2266 <https://github.com/Parsl/parsl/issues/2266>`_ for more discussion.

 These tables are defined:

 .. todo:: the core task-related tables can get a hierarchical diagram workflow/task/try+state/resource

-* workflow - each workflow run gets a row in this table.
+* ``workflow`` - each workflow run gets a row in this table.
 A workflow run is one call to ``parsl.load()`` with monitoring enabled, and everything that happens inside that initialized Parsl instance.

-* task - each task (so each invocation of a decorated app) gets a row in this table
+* ``task`` - each task (so each invocation of a decorated app) gets a row in this table

-* try - if/when Parsl tries to execute a task, the try will get a row in this table.
+* ``try`` - if/when Parsl tries to execute a task, the try will get a row in this table.
 As mentioned in `elaborating`, there might not be any tries, or there might be many tries.

-* status - this records the changes of task status, which include changes known on the submit side (in ``TaskRecord``) and changes which are not otherwise known to the submit side: when a task starts and ends running on a worker.
+* ``status`` - this records the changes of task status, which include changes known on the submit side (in ``TaskRecord``) and changes which are not otherwise known to the submit side: when a task starts and ends running on a worker.
 You'll see ``running`` and ``running_ended`` states in this table which will never appear in the ``TaskRecord``.
 One ``task`` row may have many ``status`` rows.

-* resource - if Parsl resource monitoring is turned on (TODO: how?), a sub-mode of Parsl monitoring in general, then a resource monitor process will be placed alongside the task (see `elaborating`) which will report things like CPU time and memory usage periodically.
+* ``resource`` - if Parsl resource monitoring is turned on (TODO: how?), a sub-mode of Parsl monitoring in general, then a resource monitor process will be placed alongside the task (see `elaborating`) which will report things like CPU time and memory usage periodically.
 Those reports will be stored in the resource table.
 So a try of a task may have many resource table rows.

-* block - when the scaling code starts or ends a block, or asks for status of a block, it stores any changes into this table.
+* ``block`` - when the scaling code starts or ends a block, or asks for status of a block, it stores any changes into this table.
 If enough monitoring is turned on, the block where a try runs will be stored in the relevant ``try`` table row.

-* node - this one is populated with information about connected worker pools with htex (and not at all with other executors), populated by the interchange when a pool registers or when it changes status (disconnects, is set to holding, etc)
+* ``node`` - this one is populated with information about connected worker pools with htex (and not at all with other executors), populated by the interchange when a pool registers or when it changes status (disconnects, is set to holding, etc)